-To help restore lost freedom and peace of mind to Kentuckiana wounded heroes and their families by providing trained rescue dogs.
+To help restore lost freedom and peace of mind to Kentuckiana wounded heroes and their families by providing specially trained and certified assistance dogs.

-The nonprofit Dogs Helping Heroes (DHH) addresses the increasing demand for trained service dogs for first responders and military personnel injured during the course of their careers.
-Our inspiration is to improve the daily lives of disabled military veterans, wounded first responders and Gold Star families who would benefit from a service dog.
+The nonprofit Dogs Helping Heroes (DHH) addresses the increasing demand for trained assistance dogs for first responders and military personnel injured during the course of their careers.
+Our inspiration is to improve the daily lives of disabled military veterans, wounded first responders and Gold Star families who would benefit from an assistance dog.

 David Benson founded Dogs Helping Heroes in 2013 to help fill the growing need for service dogs.
 David has seen firsthand the effect that dogs can have on disabled veterans.
 His brother-in-law, who was injured by an improvised explosive device (IED) in Iraq, found it difficult to remain in a public place for more than a short period due to anxiety attacks.
 David gave his brother-in-law a trained Labrador Retriever several years ago, and the dog has changed his and his family’s lives by helping him calm himself when anxiety strikes.